SinYinn/SinYinn/README.md

 ### 🚀 What I Do

 Currently, I do not have any specialization, just picking up skills along the way.
-My goal is to incorporate medtech and codes, and I'm always excited to explore new challenges and expand my skill set.
+My goal is to integrate medical technology with coding.
+Always excited to explore new challenges and expand my skill set!

 ### 🌱 Learning & Exploring